You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 Tips for staying hydrated:

-• Carry at least a 1-2L bottle – If it’s with you, you’ll drink it.
+• Carry at least a 1-2L bottle – If it’s with you, you’re more likely to drink it.

 • Have a backup 5-10L water container – Keep one on site or in the car, to make top-ups easier.

-• Use electrolytes when sweating heavily – Electrolytes can come in tablet or powder forms.
+• Electrolyte supplements when sweating heavily – Electrolytes can come in tablet or powder forms.

-• Get electrolytes from food – Bananas (potassium), nuts/seeds (magnesium), and salty foods like popcorn or salted nuts to help replenish what you lose.
+• Get electrolytes from food – Bananas (potassium), nuts/seeds (magnesium), and salty foods like popcorn or salted nuts.

 • Try lemon water – Mix lemon juice with water for a refreshing option with multiple benefits